dftbplus/recipes/docs/linresp/macromolecule.rst

 be set to be fairly small, without losing accuracy.
 On the other hand, for the study of absorption spectra, energy windows need to be defined larger, as oscillator strengths are much more sensitive to even small values of the off-diagonal elements of the response matrix.
-However, DFTB+ offers the possibility to set an orbital constraint based on both energy and oscillator strength values.
+However, DFTB+ offers the possibility to select transitions orbital constraint based on both energy and oscillator strength values.
 Thus, additionally to the energy window, it is possible to define an oscillator strength cutoff in the calculations.
 Our experience tells us that with the